 There are many medical benefits of compression stockings for spider veins.
 They are prescribed as treatment for many medical diseases related to venous and lymphatic circulation.
-They also are used to help other common problems that occur in healthy individuals like decreasing fatigue after athletic exertion, prevention of deep vein thrombosis (DVT), and relief from symptoms related to pregnancy.
+Compression stockings are also are used to help other common problems that occur in healthy individuals like decreasing fatigue after athletic exertion, prevention of deep vein thrombosis (DVT), and relief from symptoms related to pregnancy.

 They are called compression stockings, compression socks, or support stockings.
 This refers to the same thing: a fitted elastic stocking or sock that compresses the leg with the most compression at the ankle and progressively less up the leg to promote venous and lymphatic circulation.
 They come in many different sizes and must be properly fit for each person to ensure that compression is uniform.
 This is not your “one size fits all.”
 In fact, sometimes they must be custom fitted.
 The good news is there are different colors and fabrics, so no need for you to wear the unattractive bright white stockings you see at the hospitals.
 For men, the socks can look just like a regular dress sock, and for women they can look like attractive pantyhose.
 Let’s not forget about athletes, we see more and more professional athletes wearing compression garments.
 In fact, wearing compression garments is now almost a sign of status.

 For travelers, wearing compression socks, combined with exercise, has been shown to reduce the development of DVT.
 Wearing medical grade support stockings can also reduce leg fatigue associated with travel.
 If your job requires you to sit or stand for long periods of time, the improved venous and lymphatic circulation from compression socks helps bring relief to tired, achy feet and legs.
 So if you travel frequently, or take long trips by car or plane, there are a number of benefits to wearing compression socks.